dmitrycello/yaglpp/docs/USAGE.md

 AFX-alike layout is rather experimental, and at the moment can be used only with a single class.
 But it could become very promising direction for development in the future.

 ### 7. Create YAGL++ project template
 At this point, it would be wise to save all performed work by creating a Visual Studio project template from the current project.
 Later, it would be possible to create a new project, without the need to set all required parameters.
 The template will work with the similar solution path layout.
-Download the project icon file [icon.png](icon.png), or use any other with transparent background.
+Download the [project icon file](icon.png), or use any other with transparent background.
 Click **`Project menu -> Export Template...`**:

 ![12-project-template-1](12-project-template-1.png)